Another Rushie treble

 1912 - Sam Gilligan struck as we went down 3-1.
 Tommy Browell scored the first of his seven goals past us, with Frank Jefferies and George Beare also on target.

 1951 - We were beaten 2-0 as Jimmy McIntosh bagged his only two derby goals, although he had previously scored for times past us with Blackpool.
+Forward Don Woan played his second and final reds game.

 Michael on target